That projected dollar amount reflects a 28% increase compared to $84.9 billion five years earlier in 2018.

-Year over year, the overall value of Qatar’s exported products accelerated by 24.6% from $87.2 billion during 2021.
+Year over year, the overall value of Qatar’s exported products shrank by -23.6% starting from $131 billion for 2022.

 Located on the Arabian Peninsula’s northeast coast, the State of Qatar borders with Saudi Arabia while sharing sea borders on the Persian Gulf with the United Arab Emirates and Iran.